Search This Blog

 Agomoni

 Why, of course, he will miss his wife when she comes here with the children, and he doesn't want her to come.
 Thunderstorms would follow, often drenching the plains of Bengal, and we would hear a rather popular tale of how perhaps it is Shiva and Parvati having one of their marital arguments up there in Kailash, which was for some reason always skywards.
 Oh, who won?
 The rains were too heavy.
 She must be crying.
-The imaginative child in me would go into a world where She would be in tears over an argument.
+The imaginative child in me would go into a world where she would be in tears over an argument.
 But then look, the sun shone through the clouds again.
 She must have won the argument; After all, who could win an argument with his wife?
 Not even the Lord.

 © Suranya